-Float and relax: How our drowning prevention research is saving lives
+Float and relax: How our drowning prevention research saves lives

 Each day, more than 1,000 lives are lost by drowning – but that number doesn’t include unrecorded drownings in low and middle-income countries.
 The real figure could be as high as 1.2 million deaths per year, with 25% of those deaths being children.